elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 ##### Recoverable optional

-`Recoverable optional` is a state where the missing data are available on some others nodes.
+`Recoverable optional` is a state where the missing data is available on some others nodes.
 For instance if a KS8 node with a local volume is down and if data can be replicated from other nodes then it is not mandatory for the Elastic operator to wait forever.

 It is a best effort scenario, we have to choose between :